soniadovalina/SQL/README.md

 # SQL.
 WELCOME TO MY SQL Portfolio!
+This repository contains examples of SQL I've written.